nico/hack/notes/auto_rebase_across_reformat_with_git_mergetool.md

    patches while they are being rebased, which has the effect that the mechanical change causes no conflict, while not hiding true conflicts.

-   If the mechanical change is "run clang-format", then one problem is that the paths `base`, `current`, and `other` are paths to temporary files in the repository's root.
+   Here is a concrete example for the mechanical change being "run clang-format".
+One problem in this case is that the paths `base`, `current`, and `other` are paths to temporary files in the repository's root.
 For example, the four arguments to the script might be:

        .merge_file_ATljVo .merge_file_jtKanZ .merge_file_sCmdle path/to/a/file.c